 With your Amazon Prime membership comes access to more than 2 million songs and thousands of playlists and stations through Prime Music.
 You get unlimited song skips and the option for offline playback.

 Just note that Prime Music is not the same as Amazon Music Unlimited, a subscription service that boasts 70 million songs but costs extra.
-The usual price is $7.99 a month for Prime members, though a free 30-day trial is available
+The usual price of Amazon Music Unlimited is $7.99 a month for Prime members.

 Amazon Prime Day features discounts galore that are only available to Prime members.
 Think of it like a midyear Black Friday sale.